Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Christmas in Krakow| ©Brandon Atkinson

-Kraków is not a city with specific summer attractions.
+Kraków is not a city with attractions specific to the summer season.
 However, it is certainly more pleasant to visit in good weather.
 That's why it doesn't get as many visitors at Christmas as it does in summer, although the number of visitors is still significant.
 Especially for the Christmas markets.
 Therefore, you will find visitors in the city centre.
 However, attractions such as Auschwitz and the Salt Mines are less crowded at this time of year.

 Krakow's Christmas weather